 I could hardly bear to look at her lying motionless in a misshapen heap.
 In the confusion, we tried to flag down a passing car, to serve as an ambulance.
 Ultimately, to save time, we lifted Mrs. Ren into the back of a wretched pedicab cart that transported her to a hospital.

 Little Huang and quite a number of young women students crowded around, wailing inconsolably and drying their eyes with little handkerchiefs.
 Mrs. Wren was greatly loved, and they were taking a political risk by grieving openly for someone who’d committed what could be deemed a counter-revolutionary act.
 The mystery was why Mrs. Wren had waited until that particular afternoon to try to end a life that had caused her so much pain for so long.
 Maybe it had something to do with the arrival of her old schoolmate, whose presence might have reminded her exactly how much she’d sacrificed for the “motherland” — to which she’d returned after studying abroad the way a battered wife returns to her spouse.

 Some of us were hysterical, others in shock, and most seemed even more numb and stoic than usual.
 Our questions on where Mrs. Wren had been taken fell on deaf ears, and we foreigners were herded onto the minibus back to our hotel.
 It felt that afternoon as though the misery simmering beneath the surface all winter had finally broken into grotesque bud.

 Click the following hyperlink to read Part 2.

 The Shanghai Friendship Store ©2019 Susan Ruel, all rights reserved.

-*Readers are warned that the work appearing herein is protected under copyright laws and reproduction of the text, in any form, for distribution is strictly prohibited.
+Important Note: The work appearing herein is protected under copyright laws and reproduction of the text, in any form, for distribution is strictly prohibited.
 The right to reproduce or transfer the work via any medium must be secured through the copyright owner.